praisahtbrt/CSU-IMU-2023/01basic-course/02Examples/mlreg_concrete/mlreg_concrete.md

 <div>

 ## Regression diagnostics
 Like R, Statsmodels exposes the residuals.
 That is, keeps an array containing the difference between the observed values _Y_ and the values predicted by the linear model.
-A fundamental assumption is that the residuals (or "errors") are random: some big, some some small, some positive, some negative, but overall the errors should be normally distributed with mean zero.
+A fundamental assumption is that the residuals (or "errors") are random: some big, some  small, some positive, some negative, but overall the errors should be normally distributed with mean zero.
 Anything other than normally distributed residuals indicates a serious problem with the linear model.

 ## Histogram of residuals